Erik La Prade

 Erik La Prade is an American freelance journalist, poet, photographer, and non-fiction writer.
 La Prade has had 14 publications.
 He is based in New York City.

 About

 Erik La Prade was born in New York City.
 He received his B.A.degree in English in 1978 and M.A. degree in Comparative Literature in 1990 from City College of New York.

-His poems have appeared in Hot Summer Nights: A Collection of Erotic Poetry and Prose (Inner Child Press, 2012), Wildflowers, a Woodstock mountain poetry anthology (Woodstock, NY: Shivistan Publishing), Artist and Influence, Fish Drum, The Hat, The Reading Room, The Sienese Shredder and The New York Times.
+His poems have appeared in Hot Summer Nights: A Collection of Erotic Poetry and Prose (Inner Child Press, 2012), Wildflowers, a Woodstock mountain poetry anthology (Woodstock, NY: Shivistan Publishing), Artist and Influence, Fish Drum, Live Mag!, The Hat, The Reading Room, The Sienese Shredder and The New York Times.
 He has also served as Poetry Editor for The Reading Room.

-La Prade's poem, "Baudelaire, Ashbery, Updike," earned Things Maps Don’t Show (Del Mar, CA: Aegis Press, 1995, pp. 43–44) a place in the Ashbery Research Center (ARC) archive of Bard College.
+La Prade's poem, "Baudelaire, Ashbery, Updike," earned Things Maps Don't Show (Del Mar, CA: Aegis Press, 1995, pp. 43–44) a place in the Ashbery Research Center (ARC) archive of Bard College.
 ARC's copy of the book is shelved with a copy of correspondence from La Prade.